 Antidepressants and other agents

 Antidepressants can be effective in treating somatic symptom disorders.
 There is no clear difference in terms of the type of antidepressant, although some results have shown that tricyclic antidepressants are more effective than SSRIs.
 Patients may also be prescribed an SNRI (Serotonin and Noradrenaline Reuptake Inhibitor), atypical antipsychotics, or herbal medications.

 Treatment of special form

-- Development of anxiety and depression in the later stage
+- developing anxiety and depression

-- The risk of suicide
+- increasing the risk of suicide

 - causing problems with family and in the workplace